Restore strength AND comfort

 Why Dental Fillings Matter

 Tooth decay weakens your teeth and can affect your overall oral health.
 Cavities create small holes in the enamel that, if left untreated, can progress deeper and cause pain or infection.
-Dental fillings repair the affected area, restore tooth function, and maintain your natural appearance.
+Dental cavity repair, cavity treatment, and tooth decay treatment restore the affected area, improve function, and maintain your natural appearance.
 Timely treatment helps you avoid:

 - Tooth sensitivity or ongoing pain